cdclaxton/learning/C/markov-random-fields/readme.md

 p(x_n) = \sum_{x_0} \ldots \sum_{x_{n-1}} \sum_{x_{n+1}} \sum_{x_{N-1}} p(\mathbf{x})
 $$

 Note how the summation $\sum_{x_{n}}$ isn't included.
-To illustrate the marginal distribution, suppose there are only two variabls and that the joint distribution is given by the table shown below.
+To illustrate the marginal distribution, suppose there are only two variables and that the joint distribution is given by the table shown below.

 ![Joint distribution](./images/joint_distribution.png)